AyumuKasuga/MoneyTrackerBot/README.md

 MoneyTracker
 ============

-I made this bot for my family to track our money spends, actually it's just interface for Google spread sheets.
+I made this bot for my family to track our money spending, actually it's just interface for Google spread sheets.
 Nothing interesting here.